Skip to main content

 Winding single-lane highways connect the corners of the Navajo Nation.
 Near the country’s largest reservation — bigger than West Virginia — Eli Tully connects communities, too.
 Each journey through the Southwestern desert to meet a client is a financial bridge where there may not have been one before.

-Tully, an Operation HOPE financial coach, primarily helps clients from the nonprofit’s first HOPE Inside center in New Mexico.
+Tully, an Operation HOPE financial coach, primarily helps clients from the first HOPE Inside center in New Mexico.
 The center, which is in a Wells Fargo branch near the reservation border town of Gallup, New Mexico, is among a growing number of HOPE Inside centers in Wells Fargo branches around the country that provide free, one-on-one financial coaching.
-Operation HOPE data shows this coaching has empowered people to save money, reduce debt, and increase their credit scores (see infographic below).
+Operation HOPE data shows this coaching has empowered people to save money, reduce debt, and increase their credit scores.

 “We have some individuals here that are so, so private that they would never walk into a bank,” Tully said.
 “These people are getting the knowledge now that they weren’t getting 10 or 20 years ago.”

-Tully is particularly well-qualified to reach the 7% of New Mexicans who were unbanked as of 2021 — 2.5% more than the national average.
+Tully is particularly well-qualified to reach the 5.3% of New Mexicans who were unbanked as of 2023 — just over 1% higher than the national average.
 The former Wells Fargo employee grew up in the Navajo Nation, spent nearly 10 years in banking and fraud investigation, and then joined Operation HOPE to focus on helping his community.
 Tully, who speaks Navajo in addition to English, Spanish, and Portuguese, can be identified by his family’s Dine (Navajo) clans: Todik’ozhi-Honaghaahnii-Kinyaa’aanii-Ashiihi.

 “When I was 18, 19, I didn’t have this kind of coaching.
 I didn’t have any type of direction on credit cards, building credit, finding a way to get a vehicle — none of that was coached,” Tully said.
 “I wanted to be that connection for all walks of life in my community.”